SDC International Design Competition 2018

-Official competition launch.
+Official competition launch and brief available to download.
 Tutors can submit entry forms at any time.

 Regional heats take place and country finalists announced.
 Some countries, such as the UK hold a number of regional heats, others just have one judging heat.
 The dates of heats vary across participating countries.

 Five regional heats will take place in the UK between February and April 2018 – please see details below.
 Institutions should submit the names and details of up to three entrants in advance via the downloadable entry form.
 Entrants have until the day of the judging heat to work on their entries and will be invited to present their designs to the judging panel at the relevant regional heat.
 The winner of each UK regional heat will attend the UK final which will take place during our Day of Celebration on 27th April.